'House of the Dragon' Episode 5 Easter Eggs

 Lady Royce, we hardly knew ye

-After hearing Daemon Targaryen's resentful mentions of his "bronze bitch" for 4 episodes, we finally got to meet Lady Rhea Royce.
-Unfortunately, she was not long for this world.
+After hearing Daemon Targaryen's resentful mentions of his "bronze bitch" for four episodes, we finally got to meet Lady Rhea Royce.
+Unfortunately, she wasn't long for this world.
 Daemon killed her in the opening scene of the episode.

 A few things about this.

-As for Lady Royce herself, in her brief appearance she showed herself keenly aware of the bitter comment Daemon has made about her over the years.
+As for Lady Royce herself, in her brief appearance she showed herself keenly aware of Daemon's bitter remarks about her.

 "What brings you to the Vale," she asks him.
 "Have you at last come to consummate our marriage?
 The Vale sheep might be willing, even if I'm not.
 Our sheep are prettier, after all."